Africa Asia Middle East عربي Français free subscription IRIN Site Map RSS find PlusNews on facebook follow PlusNews on twitter

 Party time in Cape Town following the World Cup final draw

-JOHANNESBURG, 4 June 2010 (PlusNews) - The excitement over the FIFA World Cup is not just about football, it's also about the party.
+Johannesburg, 4 June 2010 (PlusNews) - The excitement over the FIFA World Cup is not just about football, it's also about the party.
 Large quantities of alcohol are sure to be consumed as foreign football fans rub shoulders with locals, and inhibitions are likely to fall away.

 The World Cup has long been associated with boom times for the sex trade, but in a country where one in five adults is living with HIV, the price of throwing caution to the wind and having unprotected sex with a local, let alone a sex worker, could be extremely high.